Orange-OpenSource/towards5gs-helm/docs/demo/Setup-free5gc-and-test-with-UERANSIM.md

  - A physical network interface on each Kubernetes node named eth0.
  - A physical network interface on each Kubernetes node named eth1 to connect the UPF to the Data Network.

-Note: If the names of network interfaces on your Kubernetes nodes are different from eth0 and eth1, see Networks configuration.
 **Note:** If the names of network interfaces on your Kubernetes nodes are different from `eth0` and `eth1`, see [Networks configuration](#networks-configuration).

 ## Networks configuration